diptesh-p-crest/helloworld/README.md

 -> If its first time then run ==> composer install

--> Late run ==> composer update
+-> Later run ==> composer update

--> Finally run transferfolders.bat (it will copy down require files to appropriate folders)
+-> Finally copy  \vendor\spectersolutions\notificationpack\transferfolders.bat on root and double click (it will copy down require files to appropriate folders)

 Manual Steps:
 ------------